bahaidev/bahaibot/docs/implementation-notes.md

 ## Building one's own implemenations

-To fully repeat the functionality of the Discord and apiai content, a lot of methods need to be polyfilled.
+To fully repeat the functionality of the Discord and dialogflow content, a lot of methods need to be polyfilled.

 However, some implementations might not be concerned with chat-type